Q: Is there something your town/city is famous for, or something interesting or unique about it?

 Q: Work experience?

 A: I worked as a Technical Support Engineer at Claryicon Pvt.
-Ltd. Islamabad for 1 year.
+Ltd. Islamabad for one year.

 Q: What do you do in your spare time?

 A: One of my hobbies is playing competitive online video games.
 I also like to read about world politics and international relations.
-I enjoy playing sports like cricket.
-In my free time, I like designing websites, web forms, and front pages.
+I enjoy playing sports, like cricket.
+In my free time, I love designing websites, web forms, and front pages.

 Q: Why did you apply to the KP Government Innovation Fellowship?

 A: I wanted to contribute to the community.
 Through the Program, I aim to improve the lives of my fellow citizens.
-The Program also comes with the added bonus of allowing me to pursue something I like, i.e. designing.
+The Program also comes with the bonus of allowing me to pursue something I like, i.e., designing.